-In short – RewardPay allows you to make payments that would normally be done by bank transfer, but on your points-earning credit card instead.
-They charge a fee (to the payer, not payee) of 2.4% plus GST for each payment, so you need to be strategic about how you use it to justify the cost.
+In short – RewardPay allows you to make payments that would normally be done by bank transfer, on your points-earning credit card.
+They charge a fee (to the payer, not payee), which is tiered based on the payment amount for each individual transaction.
+So you need to be strategic about how you use it to justify the cost.

 The cost makes sense if you have a high-points earning card, and there are a few American Express cards and business circumstances where this approach to earning points could work if you’re a business owner.

 I have been using RewardPay since the middle of 2016, and have put many payments through the service successfully.
-I have a fair understanding of how the service works and having met some of the team, have some confidence that they working hard to provide a good service for their customers.
+However since I first started using RewardPay, other competitors have entered the market, such as B2Bpay and Payment Logic.

-RewardPay’s own site is pretty explanatory about why you should use their service – pay your ordinary business expenses for suppliers and other institutions that don’t take credit card (or you’d rather pay by bank transfer due to excessive fees or to improve your cashflow), to the ATO for your tax bills, or for superannuation payments – and earn points.
-This intro video sums it up well.
+RewardPay is a payment platform that allows you to pay your ordinary business expenses for suppliers and other institutions that don’t take credit card (or you’d rather pay by bank transfer due to excessive fees or to improve your cashflow), to the ATO for your tax bills, or for superannuation payments – and earn points.

 There are a few non-points benefits too – primarily that you can use your credit card to improve your business cashflow.